orsenthil/senthil.learntosolveit.com-deploy/posts/2004/04/07/fourth-generation-language.md

 fourth generation language

-(4GL, or "report generator language") An "application specific" language, one with built-in knowledge of an application domain, in the way that SQL has built-in knowledge of the relational database domain.
+(4GL, or "report generator language") An "application specific" language, one with built-in knowledge of an application domain, in the way that {{% wikipedia article="SQL" %}} has built-in knowledge of the relational database domain.
 The term was invented by Jim Martin to refer to non-procedural high level languages built around database systems.